Consultation is a legal requirement and an essential part of managing health and safety risks.

 A safe workplace is more easily achieved when everyone involved in the work communicates with each other to identify hazards and risks, talks about work health and safety (WHS) concerns, and works together to find solutions.

-Refer to page 5 of the Code for more information on the importance of consultation.
+Refer to page 5 of the Work health and safety consultation, co-operation and co-ordination - Code of Practice for more information on the importance of consultation.

 Consultation is a two-way process between you and your workers where you: